A young woman I coached struggled with knee injuries and is currently playing college soccer without a full ACL.

 - The athlete has exceptional strength surrounding the knee.

-Based on the above, it’s most common for an athlete to play with a torn ACL when they have few games remaining and the games are very important.
+Based on the above, it’s most common for an athlete to play with a torn ACL when they have few games remaining, and the games are crucial.

-For this to happen, the medical staff and athlete must be comfortable with the decision.
+For this to happen, the medical staff and athletes must be comfortable with the decision.
 The athlete must be fully aware of the risk and choose to proceed.

 An example of this is an alumnus from my college team.
 She tore her ACL during her senior season, with only a few big games left.

-She played on the torn ACL with a brace because she had great length strength surrounding the knee and did not have the ability to redshirt if she underwent surgery at that moment.
+She played on the torn ACL with a brace because she had excellent length strength surrounding the knee and could not redshirt if she underwent surgery at that moment.